 |

-Example: Kanthal,
+Other Example: Kanthal,

 a Swedish electrical manufacturer, saw 40 percent of customers provide 150 percent